Belleair Shore, Florida: Geography

 According to the United States Census Bureau, the town has a total area of 0.5 sqmi, of which 0.1 sqmi is land and 0.4 sqmi is water.

-One of Florida's smallest and thinnest incorporated towns, Belleair Shore is located entirely on the west side of Gulf Boulevard, bounded by the Gulf to the west, Belleair Beach to the north and east, and Indian Rocks Beach to the south.
+One of Florida's smallest incorporated towns, Belleair Shore is located entirely on the west side of Gulf Boulevard, bounded by the Gulf to the west, Belleair Beach to the north and east, and Indian Rocks Beach to the south.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild winters.
 According to the Köppen climate classification, the Town of Belleair Shore has a humid subtropical climate zone (Cfa).